Geometric Formulation of Unified Force-Impedance Control on SE(3) for Robotic Manipulators

 \section{Introduction}

-After its introduction, impedance control \cite{hogan1985impedance} has been utilized as a primary control scheme for robotic manipulation tasks that involve interaction with unknown environments.
-Often combined with an operational space formulation \cite{khatib1987unified}, impedance control is also widely utilized to control the manipulator's end-effector.
-As impedance/admittance control ensures safe interaction with the environment, it is employed as a low-level control law in recent learning-based policies \cite{bogdanovic2020learning}.
+After its introduction by \cite{hogan1985impedance}, impedance control has become a fundamental framework for robotic manipulation involving interaction with uncertain environments.
+Frequently paired with the operational space formulation \citep{khatib1987unified}, it remains a standard method for end-effector control.
+Because of its ability to ensure safe physical interaction, impedance/admittance control is often adopted as the low-level controller in recent learning-based manipulation policies \citep{bogdanovic2020learning}.

-Recent advancements in deep-learning approaches showed impressive results in performing real-life tasks.
-In particular, imitation learning-based policies, such as behavior transformer \cite{shafiullah2022behavior}, diffusion policy \cite{chi2023diffusion}, action-chunking transformer \cite{fu2024mobile}, and their variants, have demonstrated success by producing desired end-effector trajectories from vision inputs.
+Recent advances in deep learning have achieved impressive real-world performance.
+In particular, imitation learning–based policies such as Behavior Transformer \citep{shafiullah2022behavior}, Diffusion Policy \citep{chi2023diffusion}, and Action-Chunking Transformer \citep{zhao2023learning} have demonstrated successful robotic task execution by producing desired end-effector trajectories from visual inputs.

-Despite the success of those works for real-life tasks, the policies that provide a desired pose may not suffice for high-precision and contact-rich tasks.
-Because of this limitation, recent works also proposed to output the impedance/admittance gains \cite{zhou2024admittance, kamijo2024learning} or direct force profiles \cite{wu2024tacdiffusion}.
-Although changing gains or applying direct force in addition to the designated pose improves the performance for contact-rich tasks, such approaches introduce challenges in guaranteeing stability.
-Changing impedance/admittance gains during the task execution is generally referred to as variable impedance control \cite{suomalainen2022survey}.
-However, from a control-theoretic perspective, the stability result of the original static gain impedance/admittance controller cannot be guaranteed when the gains change \cite{kronander2016stability}.
+However, policies that output only desired poses remain insufficient for high-precision, contact-rich tasks.
+To address this limitation, recent works predict impedance/admittance gains \citep{zhou2024admittance, kamijo2024learning, seo2025equicontact} or direct force profiles \citep{wu2024tacdiffusion}.
+While modifying gains or applying direct force alongside the desired pose can enhance performance in contact-rich scenarios, these approaches introduce challenges in maintaining stability.
+From a control-theoretic perspective, the stability guarantees of static-gain impedance/admittance controllers no longer hold when the gains vary during execution \citep{kronander2016stability}.